Exhibit

 Guan

 Kerry Yichen Guan is from Beijing, China.
 Her work involves intricate harmony between enamel and 3D printed objects that serve as a frame to each chapter of her perception of reincarnation.
-Art is uncompromised, wild, beautiful, and a gateway to the history of humanity.
 She uses techniques and works with metal to create projects with a personal narrative.
-Kerry Guan has always loved creating and making things by hand, such as rings, brooches, sculptures, and other types of art, and becomes a unique work of art.

 Christine Zoller